 - Other useful column-types

-- Overview of all column-types
+Overview of most common column-types

 Plasma concentration data